3.5 Sampling, Estimation, and Hypothesis Testing

 Test Your Knowledge

-A researcher tests whether sector classification and credit rating category are independent in a contingency table.
+A researcher tests whether sector classification and credit-rating category are independent using a contingency table of counts.
 The most appropriate test is a:

 A